Staffordshire

 A Forgotten Princess: Irene Duleep Singh and the Evolution of Mental Health and Law

-Following World Suicide Prevention Day, this event explores the tragic life of Princess Irene Duleep Singh (d.1926) and traces how attitudes to mental health, medicine, and care have evolved — through history, the law, and a forgotten royal’s story.
+Following World Suicide Prevention Day, this Heritage Open Days event explores the tragic life of Princess Irene Duleep Singh (d.1926) and how attitudes to mental health have evolved over the past century — through history, law, and royal legacy.

 A Walking Tour of Arnold Bennett's Burslem